-Categorical variables were summarised as number and percentage and compared using Chi-squared tests of independence.
+Categorical variables were summarised as number and percentage an compared by Chi-square test of independence.
 Continuous variables were reported as median and interquartile range (IQR) and compared by nonparametric equality-of-medians test.
-Among individuals included during 2014-2017, associations between baseline characteristics (covariates) and receiving specialist assessment within 1 year of follow-up (outcome) were evaluated by multivariable logistic regression and reported as crude and adjusted odds ratios with 95% confidence intervals.
-The time for first specialist contact within 5 years of follow-up was illustrated graphically.
+Among individuals included during 2014-2017, associations between baseline characteristics (covariates) and receiving specialist assessment within one year of follow-up (outcome) were evaluated by multivariable logistic regression and reported as crude and adjusted odds ratio (OR) with 95% confidence intervals (CI).
+The waiting time for first specialist contact within five years of follow-up was illustrated graphically.

-Two sensitivity analyses were performed with alternative definitions of "repeated OCS users" as patients with three and four OCS prescriptions within the baseline year, respectively, in order to explore the impact of choosing other thresholds for a potential guideline recommendation.
+Two sensitivity analyses were performed with alternative definitions of 'repeated OCS users' as patients with three and four OCS prescriptions within the baseline year, respectively, in order to explore the impact of choosing other thresholds for a potential guideline recommendation.

-A supplementary post hoc analysis was performed on a subpopulation with possible severe asthma defined by GINA steps 4-5 (use of medium or high-dose ICS plus at least one add-on treatment within the baseline period) [8].
+A supplemental post hoc analysis was performed on a subpopulation with possible severe asthma defined by GINA step 4-5 (use of medium or high-dose ICS plus ≥ 1 add-on treatment within the baseline period)8.

-All data were analysed using Stata version 17.0 (StataCorp, College Station, TX, USA).
+All data was analysed using Stata version 17.0 (StataCorp, College Station, TX, USA).